Rational Function Simplification for Integration-by-Parts Reduction and Beyond: Simplifiers, input data, and connecting to FIRE

 \subsection{Connected simplifiers}

 This is the complete list simplifiers (and the languages they are written in) which can be accessed by the current version of FUEL: CoCoA (C++), Fermat (C), FORM (C), GiNaC (C++), Macaulay2 (C/C++, Macaulay2), Maple (C, Java, Maple), Maxima (Common Lisp), Nemo (C, Julia), PARI (C), Wolfram Mathematica (C/C++, Java, Wolfram Language).
 This list contains both open-source and proprietary software solutions.
 The issue of software licensing is an important concern, because it may affect, for example, the license under which a derived program can be distributed, the right to modify the code, and the right to distribute the code to third parties.
 Though we initially searched exclusively among open-source programs and libraries, we could not omit widely used proprietary computer algebra systems such as Maple and Wolfram Mathematica.

-A brief introduction to each simplifier is given below.
+All simplifiers can be accessed by pipe communications, in which case parallel evaluation is always possible by running multiple processes.
+Meanwhile, CoCoA and GiNaC, and Symbolica can be accessed as C++ libraries.
+Among the three, only Symbolica's library is thread-safe and supports parallel evaluation.